dakoo/dakoo.github.io/_posts/2015-10-28-read-unknown-number-of-input-in-c.md

 ---
 layout: post
-title: How to figure out the unknown number of inputs in C
+title: C++ - How to figure out the unknown number of inputs in C
 modified: 2015-10-28
-tags: [algorithm]
+tags: [cpp]
 comments: true
 image:
   feature: abstract-10.png